vcync/modV/README.md

 ### Windows 10

-In order to use modV on Windows 10 you have to install the `windows-build-tools`:
+In order to build modV on Windows 10 you have to install the `windows-build-tools`:

 ```bash
 npm install --global --production windows-build-tools